What are Anaheim peppers?

 From the obvious source: Anaheim, California.
 A farmer, Emilio Ortega, brought these peppers to the California region in the early 20th century.
 Yes, that’s the Ortega behind the famous Mexican food brand of the same name that’s brought lots of tacos, salsas, peppers, and beans to families across the United States.

-What do they look like?
+What do they look like and taste like?

 These chilies certainly have a presence: Anaheims grow up to five inches long, with a curved body.
-They age on the vine (like most chilies) from green to red, and they are enjoyed in the kitchen (like the jalapeño) in both their young green state as well as their mature red color.
+They age on the vine from green to red, and they are enjoyed in the kitchen (like the jalapeño) in both their young green state as well as their mature red color.

 Anaheims have a peppery flavor, with a light sweetness to them.
 There’s a hint of fruitiness here that especially comes out as these chilies age from green to red.
 Like jalapeños (and many other chilies) they tend to get sweeter the longer they are on the vine, taking on their mature red hue along the way.